What’s the difference between depression and sadness? Here’s what every parent needs to know.

 Depression is a sickness.
 Like diabetes or high blood-pressure.
 Medical help is crucial.
 And, for me, therapy and nutrition and spiritual help were also vital to my recovery.

-But sadness is different.
 There’s a reason a person is sad.
-That reason may only heal with time.
+Sadness may only be eased with time.
 Therapy or some life-change may be needed as well.
 But medicine isn’t.
-And when we medicate our child’s sadness are we robbing them of the opportunity to learn important coping skills like…
+And when we attemtp to medicate a child’s sadness away we are robbing them of the opportunity to develop deeper character and important coping skills…

 - Identifying what they’re feeling and why